BenjaminMassey/SnailMail/README.md

-## Snail Mail
+# Snail Mail

-# Overview
+## Overview

 Snail Mail is a video game written in C# using the Unity Engine.
 It is designed for mobile devices, and currently is only for Android devices.

-# The Game
+## The Game

 ![Cover Art](https://i.imgur.com/gr9MSsI.png)

-You are a snail mailman, who must collect scatter letters and deliver them to the nearby home.
+You are a snail mailman, who must collect scattered letters and deliver them to the nearby home.
 This will involve many obstacles, but you need to deal with them in order to finish your job and go back to your family.